 DNA Damage

-When our bodies are hit with UV radiation, the rays are so strong that they actually penetrate the skin and cause direct damage to the DNA within our cells.
+When our bodies are hit with UV radiation, the rays are so strong that they actually penetrate the skin and cause direct damage to the DNA within our cells, affecting the layer of skin beneath.

 These damaged cells are then put under stress, and caused to either mutate – in the form of skin cancers and other problems – or die off completely.